 Created server instance on folder <shardus-instance-9001> Created server instance on folder <shardus-instance-9002> Created server instance on folder <shardus-instance-9003> Created server instance on folder <shardus-instance-9004> Created server instance on folder <shardus-instance-9005> Created server instance on folder <shardus-instance-9006> Created server instance on folder <shardus-instance-9007> Created server instance on folder <shardus-instance-9008> Created server instance on folder <shardus-instance-9009> Created server instance on folder <shardus-instance-9010>

-After successful creation of node instances, Shardus CLI tool will automatically start the network with provided configurations.
+After a successful creation of node instances, the Shardus CLI tool will automatically start the network with the provided configurations.

 When you are finished with your test, you should always stop the network and clean up the

 When you want to restart a new network after cleaning up the old network.

 Here are some quick and easy aliases for your

 .zshrc file that will lessen the amount of typing overhead: